konradtechnologies/rtms-python/README.md

     # Disconnect from the instrument
     rtms_client.disconnect()

-### Creating Radar Targets
+### Static Radar Targets
-Radar targets can be defined using the `RadarTarget` class and sent to the instrument
+Static radar targets can be defined using the `RadarTarget` class and sent to the instrument.

     # Create two radar targets
     target_list = [RadarTarget(distance=35, rcs=15, velocity=0, azimuth=0, elevation=0),